-TONY PETITTI NAMED SEVENTH COMMISSIONER OF THE BIG TEN CONFERENCE

-Former Deputy Commissioner and Chief Operating Officer of Major League Baseball Brings Thirty-Plus Years of Sports Business Experience to the Role
+Tony Petitti named seventh commissioner of the Big Ten Conference

-ROSEMONT, Ill., April 12, 2023 /PRNewswire/ -- The Big Ten Conference Council of Presidents and Chancellors (COP/C) announced today that Tony Petitti has been named the seventh commissioner of the Big Ten Conference.
+ROSEMONT, Ill (Big Ten Conference) - The Big Ten Conference Council of Presidents and Chancellors (COP/C) announced today that Tony Petitti has been named the seventh commissioner of the Big Ten Conference.
 He will begin his tenure on May 15.
 He replaces Commissioner Kevin Warren, whose final day with the Big Ten Conference is Friday, April 14.
 Warren was named president and chief executive officer of the Chicago Bears.

 Petitti is a proven leader who brings nearly four decades of sports, business and media industry acumen to the Big Ten Conference.
 He served as deputy commissioner and chief operating officer of Major League Baseball and president and chief executive officer of MLB Network.